-The John Parke Young Initiative on the Global Economy is pleased to announce the availability of financial support to conduct independent research, undertake internships, and participate in conferences, colloquia, or workshops.
+The John Parke Young Initiative on the Global Political Economy is pleased to announce the availability of financial support for students to conduct independent research, undertake internships, and participate in conferences, colloquia, or workshops.
 Projects must be related to world affairs or the global economy for support.

 The Young Student Grant is available to all students across campus and majors.
 Students from departments where funds are not available are especially encouraged to apply.
 Students who have access to grants in their departments must apply for their departmental grants before applying for the Young Student Grant.
 Students majoring in Politics and/or UEP can apply in extraordinary circumstances and must specifically focus on global political economy with a DWA or ECON Advisor.
 All eligible applicants must approach their own department(s) and other Campus funding sources first regarding the availability of other funds prior to applying for a Young Student Grant.